Program Management

 Defining the SCOPE.

-2. Determine the program’s objectives: The next step is to determine the specific objectives of the program.
-These should be clear, measurable, and achievable, and should align with the overall purpose of the program.
+The next step is to determine the specific objectives of the project.
+These should be clear, measurable, and achievable, and should align with the overall purpose of the project.

-3. Define the program’s deliverables: The scope of the program should also include a clear definition of the deliverables that will be produced as a result of the program.
-This may include products, services, or outcomes that the program is meant to deliver.
+The scope of the project should also include a clear definition of the deliverables that will be produced as a result of the project.
+This may include products, services, or outcomes that the project is meant to deliver.

-5. Document the scope: Once the scope of the program has been defined, it is important to document it in a clear and concise manner.
-This documentation will serve as a reference point throughout the program and will help ensure that the program stays on track and meets its objectives.
+Once the scope of the project has been defined, it is important to document it in a clear and concise manner.
+This documentation will serve as a reference point throughout the project and will help ensure that the project stays on track and meets its objectives.

 Developing the PLAN.